kriogenia/oito/README.md

 * `frame_buffer`, returns the buffer representing the next frame to draw.
 It's made of booleans indicating if the pixel should be drawn or not (Chip8 was black and white).
 * `key_press`, to execute a key press event.
 * `key_release`, to execute a key release event.
+* `sound`, to know when to play the beep sound.
+It should be called after each frame tick.
 * `default`, returns a new instance without the preloaded sprites.
 This can't work with the common ROMs but it's useful for testing.

 Any front-end should be able to make `OitoCore` run with this functions.